brennern682/Quantitative-Data-for-Libraries-of-Things/README.md

 Tools & Repairs – a category that includes equipment and devices used for basic maintenance, repairs, and common tasks.

 Household & Kitchen – this category is a combination of two separate categories, for the purposes of this project, it is clustered as one as a kitchen is a section of the household.
 This category relates to items you would find within your household.

+C. Spreadsheet #3: Individual Library Spreadsheets File Names: Library-Name-Collections_LoT_DL2025.csv

+These spreadsheets cover the invidiual items held at each LoT surveyed in this project.
+It is organized by category, recording each item in a given category and the amount of that item the library possesses.

 IV.
 Technologies/Software Used
 Google Workspace